osic/ref-impl-kolla/documents/ease-of-use/2-osic-deploy-kolla.md

 #execute the following command on your deployment/Target hosts
 ip a

-#Enter Interface Names (Note: Only mention the interface names.
-If "@XXX" is present, ignore it.)
+#Enter Interface Names (Note: If "@XXX" is present in any interface name, ignore that sepcific part and mention everything before it.)
 FIRST_INTERFACE=<Interface-name-with-ip>
 SECOND_INTERFACE=<Interface-name-without-ip>
 sudo sed -i 's/^#network_interface.*/network_interface: "'${FIRST_INTERFACE}'"/g' $GLOBALS_FILE